-The California Department of Fair Employment and Housing (DFEH) enforces laws that protect you from illegal discrimination and harrasment in employment based on your actual or perceived:
+The California Civil Rights Department (CRD) enforces laws that protect you from illegal discrimination and harassment in employment based on your actual or perceived:

 - ANCESTRY

 - AGE (40 and above)

 - COLOR

-- DISABILITY (physical, mental, HIV and AIDS)
+- DISABILITY (physical, developmental, mental health/ psychiatric, HIV and AIDS)

 - GENETIC INFORMATION

-- GENDER IDENTITY, GENDER EXPRESSION
+- GENDER EXPRESSION

+- GENDER IDENTITY

 - MARITAL STATUS

-- MEDICAL CONDITION (genetic characteristics, cancer or a record or history of cancer)
+- MEDICAL CONDITION (genetic characteristics, cancer, or a record or history of cancer)

 - MILITARY OR VETERAN STATUS

-- NATIONAL ORIGIN (includes language use and possession of a driver's license issued to persons unable to prove their presence in the United States is authorized under federal law) - RACE (including, but not limited to, hair texture and protective hairstyles.
-Protective hairstyles includes, but is not limited to, such hairstyles as braids, locks, and twists) - RELIGION (includes religious dress and grooming practices) - SEX/GENDER (includes pregnancy, childbirth, breastfeeding and/or related medical conditions) - SEXUAL ORIENTATION
+- NATIONAL ORIGIN (includes language restrictions and possession of a driver's license issued to undocumented immigrants) - RACE (includes hair texture and hairstyles) - RELIGION (includes religious dress and grooming practices) - REPRODUCTIVE HEALTH DECISION MAKING - SEX/GENDER (includes pregnancy, childbirth, breastfeeding and/or related medical conditions) - SEXUAL ORIENTATION

-THE CALIFORNIA FAIR EMPLOYMENT AND HOUSING ACT (GOVERNMENT CODE SECTIONS 12900 THROUGH 12996) AND ITS IMPLEMENTING REGULATIONS (CALIFORNIA CODE OF REGULATIONS, TITLE 2, SECTIONS 11000 THROUGH 11141):
+THE CALIFORNIA FAIR EMPLOYMENT AND HOUSING ACT AND ITS IMPLEMENTING REGULATIONS PROTECT CIVIL RIGHTS AT WORK.

+HARASSMENT

+- 1. The law prohibits harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any person.
+This includes a prohibition against harassment based on any characteristic listed above, such as sexual harassment, gender harassment, and harassment based on pregnancy, childbirth, breastfeeding, and/or related medical conditions. - All employers are required to take reasonable steps to prevent all forms of harassment, as well as provide information to each of their employees on the nature, illegality, and legal remedies that apply to sexual harassment. - 3.
+Employers with 5 or more employees and public employers must train their employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation.

+DISCRIMINATION/REASONABLE ACCOMODATIONS

-- 1. Prohibit harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any persons and require employers to take all reasonable steps to prevent harassment.
-This includes a prohibition against sexual harassment, gender harassment, harassment based on pregnancy, childbirth, breastfeeding and/or related medical conditions, as well as harassment based on all other characteristics listed above. - 2.
-Require that all employers provide information to each of their employees on the nature, illegality, and legal remedies that apply to sexual harassment.
-Employers may either develop their own publications, which must meet standards set forth in California Government Code section 12950, or use material from DFEH. - 3.
-Require employers with 5 or more employees and all public entities to provide training for all employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation. - 4.
-Prohibit employers from limiting or prohibiting the use of any language in any workplace unless justified by business necessity.
-The employer must notify employees of the language restriction and consequences for violation.
-Also prohibits employers from discriminating against an applicant or employee because they possess a driver's license issued to a person who is unable to prove that their presence in the United States is authorized under federal law. - 5.
-Require employers to reasonably accommodate an employee,unpaid intern, or job applicant's religious beliefs and practices,including the wearing or carrying of religious clothing, jewelry or artifacts, and hair styles, facial hair, or body hair, which are part of an individual's observance of their religious beliefs. - 6.
-Require employers to reasonably accommodate employees or job applicants with disabilities to enable them to perform the essential functions of a job. - 7.
-Permit job applicants, unpaid interns, volunteers, and employees to file complaints with DFEH against an employer, employment agency, or labor union that fails to grant equal employment as required by law.
+- California law prohibits employers with 5 or more employees and public employers from discriminating based on any protected characteristic listed above when making decisions about hiring, promotion, pay, benefits, terms of employment, layoffs, and other aspects of employment. - Employers cannot limit or prohibit the use of any language in any workplace unless justified by business necessity.
+The employer must notify employees of the language restriction and consequences for violation. - Employers cannot discriminate against an applicant or employee because they possess a California driver's license or ID issued to an undocumented person. - 4.
+Employers must reasonably accommodate the religious beliefs and practices of an employee, unpaid intern, or job applicant, including the wearing or carrying of religious clothing, jewelry or artifacts, and hair styles, facial hair, or body hair, which are part of an individual's observance of their religious beliefs. - 5.
+Employers must reasonably accommodate an employee or job applicant with a disability to enable them to perform the essential functions of a job.

+ADDITIONAL PROTECTIONS

+- 1. The law provides specific protections and hiring procedures for people with criminal histories who are looking for employment. - 2.
+Employers with 5 or more employees and public employers must provide up to 12 weeks of job-protected leave to eligible employees: to care for themselves, a family member (child of any age, spouse, domestic partner, parent, parent-in- law, grandparent, grandchild, sibling) or a designated